top of page

 RECAP & TAKING ACTION

 To recap, review all HCA Policies and informational documents, thoroughly treat incoming plant material prior to delivery at the resort, keep your property clear of debris and overgrown plants, take notice of and report coqui-prone areas on your property, and contact your property manager for treatment and further information.
-Continue reading for information about Coqui Treatments.

 bottom of page